imantse/WARP-GUIDES/webpack/webpack-guide.md

 ### Webpack style-loader

 Just for reference.
-We have alreaddy installed this.
+We have already installed this.
 Adds CSS to the DOM by injecting a `<style>` tag.
 Use with webpack-dev-server.
 [https://github.com/webpack/style-loader](https://github.com/webpack/style-loader)